- 1 pound carrots, finely grated

 - Once cooled, cream together browned butter, regular butter, and cream cheese until smooth.
 Add vanilla extract and salt.
 Mix.

 - Add powdered sugar one cup at a time.
 Mix well between each addition.
 After 3 cups, taste to see if additional sugar is necessary.

 - Assembly.
 Place bottom layer of cake on cake stand, leveling the top if necessary.
 Add a layer of icing.
 Place second layer on top, leveling if necessary.
 Dirty ice the cake.
 Place in refrigerator for 20 minutes to chill.
 Finish icing the rest of the cake using an offset spatula.
 Using the back of a spoon, drag circles in the top of the cake for the swirl effect.

 - Garnish.
 Sprinkle with toasted coconut if desired.

-- Refrigerate.
+- Refrigerate for up to 4 days.
 Serve cake at room temperature.

 • For in-depth cake assembly instructions, click here.